learn-monogame/learn-monogame.github.io/docs/how-to/fullscreen.md

 ---

 Going fullscreen we preserve the current window size.
-Then we apply the size of the monitor that the window is currently in.
+Then we apply the size of the primary monitor.
 This method handles the current borderless state.

+`GraphicsAdapter.DefaultAdapter` is always the primary monitor, so a window that was dragged to a second monitor gets that second monitor's fullscreen at the primary's resolution.
+You can walk `GraphicsAdapter.Adapters` and match against `Window.ClientBounds` if you need the right one.

 ```csharp
 private void SetFullscreen() {